ros2hp/grmgr/README.md

 ## Configuring the Throttle

-To configure a non-default throttle use NewConfig()
+To configure a non-default throttle use NewConfig().

 ```